cybershujin/Workshop-Materials/README.md

 **Download Option**

-First download this folder from this github and save to your desktop.
+1. First download this folder from this github and save to your desktop.

-Sign up for a Kaggle Account. https://www.kaggle.com/ you will need this in order to follow along with the some of the model exploration parts of the class.

-Download the nslkdd data set for the Network Instrusion (Anomaly Detection) exercise from [NSL-KDD](https://www.kaggle.com/datasets/hassan06/nslkdd) and make sure it is in the same saved in the same workshop folder.
+2. Sign up for a Kaggle Account. https://www.kaggle.com/ and download the nslkdd data set for the Network Instrusion (Anomaly Detection) exercise from [NSL-KDD](https://www.kaggle.com/datasets/hassan06/nslkdd) and make sure it is in the same saved in the same workshop folder.
 (This becomes important when you open Juypter Lab)

-Get Anaconda.
-You can do this two ways - download and install Anaconda https://www.anaconda.com/download
+3. Download and install Anaconda https://www.anaconda.com/download

 If you choose to download Anaconda follow these steps for install setup on a Windows Machine: